Birding in the Sandia

 right (north),

-where Rosy-finch may gather.
+where Rosy-Finch may gather.
 During mid-winter, Pine

 Grosbeak may be seen 100 yards or so upslope (to south) along the